Opioid rotation

 Opioid rotation or opioid switching is the process of changing one opioid to another to improve pain control or reduce unwanted side effects.
-This technique was introduced in the 1990s to help manage severe chronic pain and improve the opioid response in cancer patients.
+This technique was introduced in the 1990s to help manage severe chronic pain and improve the opioid response in cancer patients and non-cancer patients.
 In order to obtain adequate levels of pain relief, patients requiring chronic opioid therapy may require an increase in the original prescribed dose for a number of reasons, including increased pain or a worsening disease state.
 Over the course of long-term treatment, an increase in dosage cannot be continued indefinitely as unwanted side effects of treatment often become intolerable once a certain dose is reached, even though the pain may still not be properly managed.
 One strategy used to address this is to switch the patient between different opioid drugs over time, usually every few months.
 Opioid rotation requires strict monitoring in patients with ongoing levels of high opioid doses for extended periods of time, since long term opioid use can lead to a patient developing tolerance to the analgesic effects of the drug.
 Patients may also not respond to the first opioid prescribed to them at all, therefore needing to try another opioid to help manage their pain.
 A patient's specific response and sensitivity to opioids include many factors that include physiology, genetics and pharmacodynamic parameters, which together determine the amount of pain control and tolerance of a particular opioid.